jessemillar/deserted-island-devops-notes/building-virtual-community.md

 ## Abstract

 At its core, Animal Crossing: New Horizons is a game about building a community — literally — on a remote island.
-Right now, many of us are also experiencing our own version of remote living, though luckily with many of life’s modern conveniences.
-Without in-person events, meetups, and interactions, it’s crucial to create or maintain digital spaces for developer communities.
+Right now, many of us are also experiencing our own version of remote living, though luckily with many of life's modern conveniences.
+Without in-person events, meetups, and interactions, it's crucial to create or maintain digital spaces for developer communities.

 This talk will explore converting a face-to-face community to a virtual community, a few tools (like Twitch) you can use, and how to be a good citizen of these communities.
-You’ll leave with a few examples to hopefully inspire you and an answer to the all-important question — how is community building like Animal Crossing?
+You'll leave with a few examples to hopefully inspire you and an answer to the all-important question — how is community building like Animal Crossing?

 ## Speaker Biography

 Mia Moore (they/she) is a Developer Advocate at IBM focusing on IBM Cloud and Kubernetes.
 They also run the IBM Developer Twitch channel at twitch.tv/ibmdeveloper.
 Previous roles include content creation and community management, and they are enthusiastic about good storytelling in digital content.
-They have played Animal Crossing games since the Gamecube and have already invested an embarrassing amount of hours into the latest iteration.
+They have played Animal Crossing games since the GameCube and have already invested an embarrassing amount of hours into the latest iteration.
 Aside from Animal Crossing, Mia enjoys knitting, birding, and figuring out what to do with their sourdough discards.

 ## General Notes

 - The slide deck [is available here](https://twitter.com/xoMiaMoore/status/1255909285583826944)
 - A lot of us currently feel like we're on a deserted island (thanks to the COVID-19 pandemic)
-- Community proves a means for people connected by common need, geography, or interest
+- Community is people connected by common need, geography, or interest
 	- Allows members to share knowledge/empathy
 - Community building is led by individuals, not brands
 	- Trust is crucial to building a strong community and it's easier to trust an individual than a faceless organization